66 Chromatic & Sweeping Exercises!

 Combining complex rhythms – Step 6

-Similar to step 4 & 5, we now combine more complex rhythms.
+Similar to steps 4 & 5, we now combine complex rhythms.
+This is great for your ability to read rhythms.

-First we play chromatically, then we sweep.
-Move on when all feel easy.
+First, we play chromatically, then we sweep.
+Make sure you always practice to a click and keep track of your development.
+Move on when all feels easy.

 Advanced chromatic speed – Step 7